vankngo/vankngo.github.io/_posts/2023-02-03-twitter-data-analytics.md

 title: Twiiter Data Analytics
 tags: [twitter]
 ---
-This is a data analytics of a Twitter account with datasets in Excel files that were merged, unionized and visualized using PowerBi and [Tableau Dashboard](https://public.tableau.com/views/TwitterDataAnalytics_16738548507100/TwitterDataAnalytics?:language=en-US&:display_count=n&:origin=viz_share_link)
+This is a data analytics of a Twitter account with datasets in Excel files that were merged, unionized and visualized using PowerBI and [Tableau Dashboard](https://public.tableau.com/views/TwitterDataAnalytics_16738548507100/TwitterDataAnalytics?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Background: